Table of Contents

 The SOA record includes the following details:

-- The primary name server for the domain, which is ns1.dnsimple.com or the first name server in the vanity name server list for vanity name servers.
+- The primary name server for the domain, which is ns1.dnsimple.com or the first name server in the vanity name server list.

-- The responsible party for the domain, which is admin.dnsimple.com.
+- The responsible party for the domain: admin.dnsimple.com.

 - A timestamp that changes whenever you update your domain.